 Post-CMP cleaning can be a necessary step to remove abrasive or inhibitors necessary during the CMP process and QCM-D is a great tool to help probe how to best clean post-CMP residue.
 Many different QCM-D sensor surfaces are commercially available relevant to the industry’s needs including Cu, Co, Al, W, SiO2, SiC, poly Si, Si3N4, Al2O3, and custom sensors are available upon request.

-Please join this webinar to hear about how individual slurry components as well as full slurry formulations interact with various QCM-D surfaces to give you a better understanding about how QCM-D can be used to gain insight into the complex CMP process.
+Please watch this on-demand webinar to hear about how individual slurry components as well as full slurry formulations interact with various QCM-D surfaces to give you a better understanding about how QCM-D can be used to gain insight into the complex CMP process.